 Super-Easy Vanilla Cupcakes

-Super-easy these tender, moist vanilla cupcakes are full of vanilla and butter flavours.
+Super-easy vanilla cupcakes are tender, moist and full of vanilla and butter flavours.
 Great for any occasion like this simple Easter version with mini chocolate eggs.
 And they can be made ahead of time.

 This recipe offers endless possibilities for creativity, allowing you to personalize it with different frostings, fillings, and toppings to celebrate any special occasion.
 It’s also a great opportunity to make the most of leftover egg whites.
 Say farewell to boxed cake mixes and welcome this fool proof recipe that comes together in no time!
 Check out my variations section for suggestions and ideas.